 Currently, more than 8,500 students are pursuing graduate and professional degrees at FSU.
 Florida State University offers roughly 121 master’s ,78 doctoral, and a variety of specialist, joint, combined and dual degree programs.
 Questions regarding specific program requirements should be directed to the Graduate Coordinator of your department and/or college/unit.

 New Graduate Student Orientation

-The Graduate School will be hosting orientation on Tuesday, August 22, 2017.
-View the agenda and register here!
+The Graduate School hosted orientation on Tuesday, August 22, 2017.
+View the agenda and video here!

 New Graduate Student Checklist